Tomppeli86/2D-Platformer/README.md

-Some of the code solutions from a game made with
+Some of the code solutions from a game I made with

 a Godot Engine & <strong>gdscript(python)</strong>.